kofiarthurs/dfs_namespaces/README.md

 <h1>Active Directory - DFS Namespaces</h1>
 <h2>Description</h2>
-In this lab we will be setting up DFS Namespaces on our windows server.
-DFS allows us to easily manage shared folders located on different servers and devices.
+In this lab, we will be setting up DFS Namespaces on our Windows Server.
+DFS allows us to manage shared folders across multiple servers and devices easily.
 It gives the user a single path to view the folders and files located on different servers.

 <h2>Installing DFS Namespaces</h2>